jraslab/RNAseq-pipeline/README.md

 ```
 The inputs in the { } are used to specify the types of read files used.
 For example, `-1` is used with `-2` for paired-read analysis while `-U` is used for inputing unpaired read files.

+The `-x` option searches for the basename for the index files to be used.
+Can be specified as a path.
+Do **not** include the `.x.ht2` extention in the base name.

 The default file format for reads is `FASTQ`; options can be used to specify the format used if necessary.

 **_Note: Each sample / experimental condition should be aligned with its own, separate hisat2 command_**